RandomStudio/fbp-research/README.md

 - excellent UI for editor
 - easy to run locally, in Docker, etc. etc. (not tied to a service)
 - made for IoT
+- plenty of user-contributed components

 Cons
-- Not a lot of built-in media related components
+- not many media-specific components (yet) but definitely web, streaming, etc.

 ## NoFlo
 Pros